file-get-contents/compose-park/volumes/README.md

     -rwxrwxrwx 1 root root 1060 Jul  6 03:40 httpd-vhosts.conf

-**dockerfile copy command allows you to reflect differences while maintaining the directory structure.**
+> [!IMPORTANT]
-**compose volumes can not do it.**
+> the dockerfile copy command allows you to reflect differences while maintaining the directory structure, but this is not possible with compose volumes. because the purpose of a compose volume is to maintain space.